Skip to Content

 Start and Finish on Main St., Seal Beach, CA

-The Seal Beach Turkey Trot is happening on the Saturday before Thanksgiving, November 19th.
+The Seal Beach Turkey Trot is happening on the Saturday before Thanksgiving, November 18th.
 There is a 5K and 10K Run/Walk option, a 5K Gym Challenge option, and a 1K Kids “Don’t Be a Turkey” Trot (for kids 10 and younger).
-The Seal Beach Turkey Trot has partnered with two charities, Grateful Hearts and Project Seek.
+The Seal Beach Turkey Trot has partnered with two charities, Grateful Hearts and Project SEEK.
 The Seal Beach Turkey Trot’s goal is to “donate over 300-holiday meals for families in need” and to “raise funds for our local schools.”
+Registration information is available online.

 1310 E. Franklin Ave., El Segundo, CA 90245

-Rooftop Cinema’s El Segundo location is screening two family-friendly films on Sunday, November 20th.
-Elf (rated PG) will be shown at 1:00 pm and Home Alone (rated PG) will be shown at 4:15 pm.
-Cinema snacks are available for purchase on-site.
+Rooftop Cinema Club El Segundo is screening the always-popular movie Home Alone on Sunday, November 19th at 1:00 pm Refreshments and concession stand favorites are available for purchase on-site.
 Tickets are available online.
+(The movie is rated PG.)

 935 Laguna Canyon Road, Laguna Beach, CA 92651

-Drive down to Laguna Beach for the Sawdust Festival Annual Winter Fantasy.
-“Winter Fantasy is a one-of-a-kind holiday art festival that offers a festive, handcrafted shopping experience in an enchanting winter wonderland with thousands of lights and decorations.”
-Additionally, there will be three stages of live music, puppeteers, art classes, visits with Santa Claus, and more.
+Drive down to Laguna Beach for the 33rd Annual Winter Fantasy.
+“Winter Fantasy is a one-of-a-kind holiday art festival that offers a festive, unique shopping experience in an enchanting winter wonderland with thousands of lights and decorations.”
+Additionally, there will be three stages of live music, puppeteers, art classes, more than one hundred artists offering handcrafted gifts, visits with Santa Claus, and more.
 Check the website for details and ticket information.
-(Families can visit the Sawdust Festival Annual Winter Fantasy for five weekends, between November 19th through December 18th.)
+(Families can visit the Sawdust Festival Annual Winter Fantasy for five three-day weekends, between Friday, November 17th through Sunday, December 17th.)

 Spider Pavilion